nirmalrepo/movie-finder-vue/README.md

 # Movie Finder Vue

 Movie Finder Vue is a web application built with Vue.js, Vuex, and TailwindCSS that allows users to search for movies and view details such as the title, release date, and poster image.
-It integrates with the [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started) to fetch movie data.
+It integrates with the [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started){:target="_blank"} to fetch movie data.
 The application follows the principles of Atomic Design for its component structure and design system.

 ## Features

-- Search for movies by title
+- Search for movies by title.
-- View movie details including title, release date, and the poster
+- View movie details including title, release date, and the poster.
-- Responsive design for optimal viewing on different devices
+- Responsive design for optimal viewing on different devices.
-- Popular Movies Slider
+- Popular Movies Slider.

 ## Demo

-A live demo of the Movie Finder Vue application is available [here](https://movie-finder-vue.vercel.app/).
+A live demo of the Movie Finder Vue application is available [here](https://movie-finder-vue.vercel.app/){:target="_blank"}.

 ## Installation